 Six Flags Theme Parks

 Six Flags has three great theme parks in one at its Jackson, New Jersey location: Great Adventure, Wild Safari, and Hurricane Harbor.
 Great Adventure is well-known for its adrenaline-pumping thrill rides, but the park features just about every kind of ride for every kind of rider.
 Wild Safari is the largest drive-thru safari outside of Africa, a 350-acre wildlife preserve that is home to 1,200 animals, including several endangered species.
-Hurricane Harbor is a waterpark that you will not soon forget, with many new attractions to be introduced for the 2010 season!
+Hurricane Harbor is a waterpark that you will not soon forget!

 Storybook Land, a Southern New Jersey classic, has been keeping the spirit of childhood alive in an entertaining and educational atmosphere for over 50 years.
 The timelessness of childhood will ring true as your family literally walks through its all-time favorite stories and nursery rhymes at Storybook Land.
 Children’s classics are interspersed with exciting new family rides and attractions in a remarkably clean and enjoyable park setting.